nwillc/cache-annotations/README.md

 A general note, adding caching without these annotations is pretty straight forward.
 These annotations, by there very nature introduce overhead.
 Every affected method call requires a certain about of runtime investigation employing reflection.
-Usually caching is added for speed, so I'm not clear on the logic of avoidig some pretty straight forward code at the cost of continuous overhead.
+Usually caching is added for speed, so I'm not clear on the logic of avoiding some pretty straight forward code at the cost of continuous overhead.

 -----